 “Pluralism does not mean the elimination of difference, but the embrace of difference.
 Genuine pluralism understands that diversity does not weaken a society, it strengthens it.
 In an ever-shrinking, ever more diverse world, a genuine sense of pluralism is the indispensable foundation for human peace and progress.”

-I have always had the perspective of treating people equally different.
-Meaning treat people as equals but respect the differences.
-By taking away labels, we promote the authentic person to emerge and be accepted for their uniqueness.
+I have always had the perspective of treat people equitably while respecting our differences.
+By taking away labels, we advocate for the authentic person to emerge and be accepted for their uniqueness.

 How to avoid labelling

 In the meantime, perhaps asking people how they want to be addressed may be best.
 Or use ‘folks” or “friends” (although it can be a little presumptive, I’m liking the warmth and inclusiveness of friends.)
 But, please don’t use the label guys.
 I know the Oxford dictionary defines ‘guy’ as “a man,” and yet somehow the plural means “People of either sex.”
 Many women don’t identify with being called a guy… as for me, it is just suggesting that a term used to identify males, should also be acceptable to identify females.
 Don’t agree?
 That is ok.
 We are different, and that is what makes the world round not square, and therefore will continue to turn regardless of our different perspectives.